 Make sure all bills are paid up to the new month/year.
 Overdue bills PRIOR to the new start month/year will NOT be shown.

 If any bills have been paid already from the new starting month/year forward, make a note of them.
-You will need to check off those bills after changing the date.
+You will need to delete the

 Re-check any bills from Step 2.